dotnet/AspNetCore.Docs/aspnet/migration/webapi.rst

 Create the Destination Project
 ------------------------------

 Using Visual Studio 2015, create a new, empty solution, and add the existing *ProductsApp* project to it.
 Then, add a new Web Project to the solution.
-Name the new project 'ProductsDnx'.
+Name the new project 'ProductsCore'.

 .. image:: webapi/_static/add-web-project.png